Geography

 The geographies of COVID-19

-Geographers don’t just look at where COVID-19 is occurring, they ask why.
-University of Melbourne experts say the big picture helps to understand the pandemic.
+Geographers don’t just look at maps of where COVID-19 is occurring, they ask why.
+Looking at the big picture and the factors driving trends can help us to better understand its impact

 Why do some people believe the Earth is flat?